Overview

 Format The number format

-Step The amount of increase between intervals (default = 1)
+Step The amount of increase between intervals (the default is 1)

 Value storage and empty post range values